Legion of the United States: Campaign history

 The Legion conducted a movement to contact and found an established ambush in a field of trees that had blown over in a storm (the "fallen timbers").
 The Legion's front withdrew when attacked, but the troops closed quickly and pressed with the bayonet.
-The Native forces could not rally an attack and withdrew to the nearby British-controlled Fort Miami.
-Unwilling to initiate a military battle with the United States, the fort commander refused to open the gates, forcing the Native American forces to withdraw from the area.
+The Native forces could not rally an attack and withdrew to nearby Fort Miami.
+Unwilling to initiate a war with the United States, the fort's commander, Major William Campbell, refused to open the gates, leading the Native Americans to withdraw from the area.
 Although the battle lasted little more than an hour, Fallen Timbers was the culmination of an arduous campaign and owed its success to the intense training and discipline of the Legion of the United States.
-The Legion encamped near Fort Miami for three days, but without their heavy artillery, they finally withdrew.
+The Legion encamped near Fort Miami for three days, but without their heavy artillery they eventually withdrew.

 Wayne waited in the area for a renewed attack which never came, but his supply trains were subject to continuous harassment and attacks.
 That September, he led the Legion from Fort Defiance and marched unopposed for two days to the Kekionga, the Native American city where Harmar had been defeated four years earlier.
 Here, the Legion constructed Fort Wayne.
 Wayne appointed Hamtramck as commandant of Fort Wayne and departed in late October, arriving at Fort Greenville on 2 November 1794.
 That winter, the Legion reinforced the line of defensive forts with Fort St. Marys, Fort Loramie, and Fort Piqua.

-On 3 August 1795, as a result of the Army's victory at Fallen Timbers and the Jay Treaty, leaders of the Native American confederacy signed the Treaty of Greenville, ending the Northwest Indian War.
-In 1796, Wayne accepted the handover of all the British forts, including Fort Niagara and Fort Lernoult, that were located within U.S. territory in violation of the 1783 Treaty of Paris.
+On 3 August 1795, as a result of the Army's victory at Fallen Timbers and the Jay Treaty, leaders of the Northwestern Confederacy signed the Treaty of Greenville, ending the Northwest Indian War.
+In 1796, Wayne accepted the handover of all the eight British forts, including Fort Niagara and Fort Lernoult, in the Northwest Territory as stipulated in the Jay Treaty.

-The Department of War accounted for approximately 40% of the United States budget, so early in 1796, with less threat of conflict with Native Americans or the British, Congress reduced the Legion to just 3,359 and reverted to calling it the United States Army.
+The Department of War accounted for approximately 40% of the United States budget, so early in 1796, with the threat of conflicts with Native Americans or Britain reduced, Congress reduced the Legion to just 3,359 and reverted to calling it the United States Army.
 The 1st, 2nd, 3rd, and 4th Sub-Legions became the 1st, 2nd, 3rd, and 4th Regiments of the Army.
 After Wayne's death at Fort Presque Isle on 15 December 1796, his second-in-command, Wilkinson (later found to be a spy for the Spanish government), became the Senior Officer of the Army.